 + Aftertalk 21. september

 Aftertalk with Jenny Hval and composer, musician and artist Lasse Marhaug.
 Hval and Marhaug have collaborated several times, including Hval´s record Blood Bitch (2016), on which Marhaug was co-producer.
-The conversation will be in English.
+The conversation will be in English and will be streamed at our Facebook page.